 These aren't your bagel shop's everything bagels!
 These everything bagels have crunchy, chewy crusts and everything bagel seasoning mixed right into the dough, bringing those delicious garlicky, oniony flavors to life in every bite.

 These easy homemade everything bagels are a great project for beginner bakers.
-Like my other bagel recipes, you can make these bagels in just a couple hours.
+Like most of my other bagel recipes, this recipe uses all-purpose flour, and you can make these bagels in just a couple hours.

 Use the downtime when the dough is rising to whip up some homemade butter and you can have everything ready in time for brunch!